vilarneto/pyrtable/README.md

 ## What does it look like?

-Ok, let's have a taste of how one can define a class that maps into records of a table:
+Ok, let's have a taste of how one can define a class that maps onto records of a table:

 ````python
 import enum